Transcription of Speech

 • The use of a different vowel system.
 Northern accents don't tend to have the 'strut' vowel / ʌ / and use / ʊ / for words such as 'butter'.
 There are other differences between vowel systems in the accents of English.

 • The use of dialectal forms of words.
 A warm drink such as tea or coffee would be described as 'a brew', which would confuse Australian English speakers, who would think that they were being offered a beer!
-If you want to spark a heated debate, ask English speakers how they pronounce 'scone' and what they call small bread portions ('roll', 'stottie', 'bread cake', 'muffin', 'oven bottom muffin', 'bap', 'cob', 'morning roll', 'batch', 'Vienna', 'teacake', 'oggie', or 'scuffler'!)
+If you want to spark a heated debate, ask English speakers how they pronounce 'scone' (see this map of distribution of the different pronunciations across the UK) and what they call small bread portions ('roll', 'stottie', 'bread cake', 'muffin', 'oven bottom muffin', 'bap', 'cob', 'morning roll', 'batch', 'Vienna', 'teacake', 'oggie', or 'scuffler'!)

 • This matters during word naming assessments such as vocabulary naming assessments and speech sound word naming assessments.